natureblocks/core-marketing/blog/what-makes-up-your-carbon-footprint.md

 # What Makes Up Your Carbon Footprint?
-## Understanding the Different Areas of Your Life That Contribute to Your Carbon Footprint
+## Understanding the different areas of your life that contribute to your carbon footprint is the first step to reducing it and combating climate change.
+Whether its food, transportation, or housing, there are many ways you can become more sustainable in your daily life.
 ### Natureblocks
 #### May 4, 2023
 ##### footprint reductions,carbon accounting